Where we left off…in the original recipe posted to this site, the entire pork shoulder is sous vide processed @

 The pork was then vacuum packed (Ziploc Freezer bags also acceptable),

 NOTE: Life happens!
 Sous vide is by far the most forgiving of methodologies, within constraints.
 My intention was to start the pork early in the morning, and then to serve it for dinner that evening–12 hours.
 Due to circumstances beyond our control, dinner plans were changed, so I reduced the heat to 129F/54C.
 As it turned out, the pork was maintained at that temperature for another 24 hours.

-I was confident that the pork would be safe at that temperature, but I expected the texture to be TOO tender.
+I was confident that the pork would be safe at that temperature, but I expected the texture to be too tender.
 Much to my surprise, well, you will see in the following slides.
-I do not advocate this method as a standard practice.
-It is, however, testimony to the effectiveness of precise temperatures in cooking.
+This is, testimony to the effectiveness of precise temperatures in cooking.